spacetelescope/jwst/docs/jwst/associations/level2_asn_technical.rst

 ^^^^^^^^^^^^^^^^^^^^

 A list of products that would be produced by this association.
-For Level2, each product is an exposure.
-Each product should have one ``science`` member, the exposure on which the Level2b processing will occur.
+For stage 2, each product is an exposure.
+Each product should have one ``science`` member, the exposure on which the stage 2 processing will occur.

 Association products have two components:

 name *optional*
-  The string template to be used by Level 2b processing tasks to create the output file names.
+  The string template to be used by stage 2 processing tasks to create the output file names.
 The product name, in general, is a prefix on which the individual pipeline and step modules will append whatever suffix information is needed.

-  If not specified, the Level2b processing modules will create a name based off the name of the ``science`` member.
+  If not specified, the stage 2 processing modules will create a name based off the name of the ``science`` member.

 members *required*
-  This is a list of the exposures to be used by the Level 2b processing tasks.
+  This is a list of the exposures to be used by the stage 2 processing tasks.
 This keyword is explained in detail in the next section.

 ``members`` Keyword